Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 Example: `stringSplit('A, B, C, D', ', ')[1]`, it will return `A`.

 ### stringTrim(str:String)
 Removes any <ins>whitspace characters from the string</ins>.
-Or you could just use `(string):gsub('% ', '')` which functions the same.
+Or you could just use `('string'):gsub('%s+', '')` which functions the same.
 So this function is confirmed useless, so don't even bother using it lmao.

 - `str` - The string to be trimmed.